The French poets Paul Verlaine and Arthur Rimbaud lived here, May - July 1873.

 Verlaine and Rimbaud had a homosexual relationship which was sado-masochistic and volatile.
 When they arrived at Charing Cross Station on 10 September 1872 Rimbaud was a handsome 18 year old; Verlaine, 28, "interesting-looking", married with a small child, claimed to be a political refugee but was really escaping middle class respectability.
 They were intoxicated with each other.
 They both used alcohol as a means of writing and absinthe, the "green fairy", was cheap and freely available in the French Quarter (Soho).
 They explored London together, walking everywhere, Verlaine often giving his impressions of London in his letters home.
 At one point Verlaine went to Belgium to attempt a reconciliation with his wife but failed and returned to Rimbaud in London.

-They first took lodgings at 34 Howland Street, now British Telecom Tower (no plaque, but see below) and in June 1873 moved to 8 Great College Street.
+They first took lodgings at 34 Howland Street, now British Telecom Tower (no plaque) and in May 1873 moved to 8 Royal College Street.
 Here they had a major tiff.
 Sitting on an upstairs window sill, legs dangling out the window, Rimbaud saw Verlaine prancing home with their supper: a bottle of cooking oil and a herring, held between thumb and fore-finger.
 Rimbaud called out something rude about what a prat he looked.
 Verlaine said nothing but went into the house, put down the food, packed his bag and got a cab to the docks for a boat to Belgium.
 Rimbaud followed but could not persuade Verlaine to stay.
 Follow Verlaine to Brussels for the explosive end of their relationship on BrusselsRemembers .